Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

 - *ID*
   Offer identification number.
 The ID number is automatically assigned by the system after creation.

+- Attribute
+  You can add a column for each attribute that is assigned to the offer.
+The column displays the attribute name, the row displays the corresponding attribute value of the offer.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add an offer.
 The [Manual offer ![Document](../../Assets/Icons/Document.png "[Document]") ] button and the [Create from PIM product ![Documents](../../Assets/Icons/Documents.png "[Documents]") ] button are displayed.
 For detailed information, see [Add offer](#add-offer).